-As European deep-discounter Lidl embarks on its second year in the United States – after failing to live up to the towering expectations of industry watchers ahead of its much ballyhooed debut here in the summer of 2017, Progressive Grocer turned to grocery pundits for their thoughts on what went wrong – and right – in year one, and what’s likely to happen in year two.
-By and large, the outlook is pretty positive for Lidl as it recalibrates its approach in response to the American retail landscape, as the experts sought out by PG noted.
+As European deep-discounter Lidl embarks on its second year in the United States – after failing to live up to the towering expectations of industry watchers ahead of its much ballyhooed debut here in the summer of 2017, Progressive Grocer turned to grocery pundits for their thoughts on what went wrong – and right – in year one, and what’s likely to happen in year two as the deep-discounter seeks to become one of America's top grocers.
+By and large, the outlook is pretty positive for Lidl as it recalibrates its approach in response to the American retail landscape, as the experts sought out by Progressive Grocer noted.
 Read on for their detailed observations on the company’s U.S. fortunes:

 Lidl won’t be successful overnight.
 It will take ...

 ... more time for it to learn the market, probably a couple of years – just like it did in the United Kingdom – but it will figure it out. –Bill Bishop, Brick Meets Click